HEERF Grant II (CRRSAA) Reporting

 - The total number of students who have received an Emergency Financial Aid Grant to students under Section 314(1)(a) of the CRRSAA Act.

-As of the date of the initial 30-day Disclosure, the total number of students who have been offered an Emergency Financial Aid Grant to students under Section 314(1)(a) of the CRRSAA Act is 2,334; 2,065 grants were distributed as of 4/7/2021.
+The total number of students who were offered an Emergency Financial Aid Grant to students under Section 314(1)(a) of the CRRSAA Act was 2,334 and 2,160 grants were distributed.
+All funds were expended as of 4/16/2021.

 - The method(s) used by the institution to determine which students receive Emergency Financial Aid Grants and how much they would receive under Section 314(1)(a) of the CRRSAA Act.

-Brandeis University is using the Free Application for Federal Student Aid (FAFSA) as the application to apply for a HEERF II Grant.
-Any currently enrolled student, enrolled in a degree program during the spring 2021 semester (for exclusively online degree programs, students must be enrolled full time), with a 2019-2020 or 2020-2021 FAFSA filed by April 1, 2021 that confirmed their U.S. Citizen or permanent resident status, was determined to be eligible for a HEERF II Grant.
-As of 4/8/2021, 2,334 students met the criteria for the grant.
-Students with a FAFSA EFC of $10,000 or below qualified for a grant of $1,200, students with an EFC between $10,001 and $25,000 qualified for a grant of $600, and students with an EFC above $25,000 qualified for a grant of $300.
-If all students eligible for a grant request distribution of these funds, the entirety of the $1,599,233 allotment will be expended by 4/9/2021.
-As of 4/7/2021, $12,833 in funds were remaining.
+Brandeis University used the Free Application for Federal Student Aid (FAFSA) as the application to apply for a HEERF II Grant.
+Any currently enrolled student, enrolled in a degree program during the spring 2021 semester (for exclusively online degree programs, students must be enrolled full time), with a 2019-2020 or 2020-2021 FAFSA filed by 4/1/2021 that confirmed their U.S. Citizen or permanent resident status, was determined to be eligible for a HEERF II Grant.
+As of the 4/9/2021 deadline to apply, 2,334 students met the criteria for the grant.
+Students with a FAFSA SAI (Student Aid Index, formerly EFC) of $10,000 or below qualified for a grant of $1,200, students with an SAI between $10,001 and $25,000 qualified for a grant of $600, and students with an SAI above $25,000 qualified for a grant of $300.
+As of 4/16/2021, the entirety of the $1,599,233 allotment for students was expended and the University expended $39,367 of its own funds as well.

 - Any instructions, directions, or guidance provided by the institution to students concerning the Emergency Financial Aid Grants.